DolphinCoder/PersonalWebsite/README.md

 ### Troubleshooting/running to do list

+- [ ] Compress GoPro images on homepage
 - [ ] Posters as images instead of pdfs
 - [ ] Make nav bar have a button hover color
 - [ ] Make title "ELLA CROTTY" link to homepage WITHOUT UNDERLINING